S3-working-group/s3-practical-guide/content/src/bringing-in-s3/continuous-improvement-of-work-process.md

 -   introduce the principle of consent and [Navigate Via Tension](section:navigate-via-tension) to evolve work process in a group
 -   consider selecting a facilitator to guide group processes, and choosing values to guide the group
--   trigger continuous improvement (through Kanban, retrospectives, etc.)
+-   initiate a process of continuous improvement, e.g. through Kanban or regular retrospectives
 -   members of the group pull in S3 patterns as required
 -   if valuable, iteratively expand the scope of the experiment to other groups
 -   intentionally look out for impediments